google/symphony-gcp/hf-provider/SYMPHONY_GCE_INSTALL.md

 ## Prerequisites

 - Create an Instance Group and Instance Template that meets the following requirements:
+  - Autoscaling should be disabled, because scaling needs to be directly managed by the HostFactory provider
   - New instances should be able to automatically launch the IBM Symphony services as a compute host
   - The IBM Symphony Management Host has TCP connectivity to instances in the group
 - A service account that is able to manage this instance group and access the PubSub topic described below